On this page

 • While the example works well on the desktop device, then on the mobile may not be fully desirable.
 Mobile devices require a different approach adapted to the small viewport.
 Perhaps the best combination would be the above example on desktop and tablet and native <select> HTML element with an attribute multiple to get the best user experience while still keep element fully accessible.
 However, it may add extra effort to implement it and the code will grow in size.

-• You may want to style <form> HTML element to be positioned absolutely to the <details> HTML element.
+• You may want to style <form> HTML element to be positioned absolutely to the <details> HTML element to avoid shifting content below <details> element.

 • You may want to check another way of implementation on the page Accessibility and WCAG filter rules summary.